South Africa Act 1909: Other provisions

 The act established English and Dutch as the official languages of South Africa, with equal status under the law, and required all government documents and parliamentary proceedings to be published in both languages.
 In modern times, English remains one of the official languages of the Republic of South Africa.
 Dutch was extended to include Afrikaans by the Official Languages of the Union Act, 1925, and replaced by Afrikaans in the Constitution of 1961.

+Subsequent developments

+The whole act was repealed for the United Kingdom by section 1(1) of, and part XIV of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.